-The Karakachan Livestock-Guarding dog, or K-LGD for short, is a relatively unknown dog breed that originated in Bulgaria.
+The Karakachan Livestock-Guarding dog, also known as the Bulgarian Shepherd dog, is a relatively unknown dog breed that originated in Bulgaria.

-The Karakachan dog, which is also known as the Bulgarian Shepherd dog, can weigh 120 pounds or more at maturity, although females tend to be smaller than males.
+The Karakachan dog can weigh 120 pounds or more at maturity, although females tend to be smaller.

 To date, there is very little available data on health issues associated with the Karakachan dog.